 Our Mission Statement

-The school's strategic plan is annually revised having in mind quality education throughout the school with a special focus on the development of the Sciences, the Mathematics and the backward planning of the IB-MYP from the IB-DP as well as the well-being of the OIS Community.
+The School’s strategic plan is annually revised having in mind quality education throughout the school with a special focus on the development of the Sciences, the Technologies, Engineering and the Mathematics (STEM); the backward planning of the IB-MYP from the IB-DP and the IB-CP; the well-being of the OIS Community.
 This involves all students, teachers and staff, parents, founders and friends.

 IB Learner Profile